List of awards and nominations received by Bini

 The Filipino girl group Bini, composed of Aiah, Colet, Maloi, Gwen, Stacey, Mikha, Jhoanna and Sheena, has received numerous awards and nominations for their contributions to music.
 In 2018, ABS-CBN's Head of Entertainment Production, Laurenti Dyogi, selected the members from a talent search to undergo training.
 The members began their career in 2020 with the release of the group's pre-debut single, a cover of Ryan Cayabyab's song "Da Coconut Nut".
 Bini gained wider recognition with the release of "Born to Win" in 2021, which was nominated for Wish Pop Song of the Year at the Wish Music Awards.

 In 2022, Bini released its second studio album, Feel Good, which produced the single "Lagi".
 The song earned several nominations at the 2023 Awit Awards, including Record of the Year and Song of the Year.
 In 2023, the group won the International New Artist Song award at the BreakTudo Awards and was named Top Favorite Group of the Year at the P-pop Music Awards, where Aiah, Sheena, and Jhoanna also won individual awards.

 The group released its first extended play (EP), Talaarawan, in 2023.
 The EP included the single "Pantropiko", which won several accolades, including Song of the Year at the Myx Music Awards 2024 and two awards at the 2024 Awit Awards.
 That same year, Bini became the first Filipino group to win Best Asia Act at the 2024 MTV Europe Music Awards and was also honored with the Rising Star Award at the Billboard Philippines Women in Music.
 At the 2024 Ppop Music Awards, the group won several awards, with their Grand Biniverse concert winning the Concert of the Year.

 In 2025, Bini won three awards at the Wish Music Awards, including Wish Group of the Year.
 On February 19, they were named Top Local Artist of the Year during the inaugural event of the Official Philippines Chart.
 That same month, the group received two awards at the Platinum Stallion National Media Awards, and their documentary Bini Chapter 1: Born to Win was nominated for Best Documentary Feature at the 5th Pinoy Rebyu (Note: A Filipino loanword for "review".)
 Awards.
 In March, they were recognized as Women of the Year by Billboard Philippines in its Women in Music event.
 In May, Bini was included in Forbes' 30 Under 30 Asia list under Entertainment & Sports.
 Later that month, they received a certificate of commendation from the Philippine Consulate General in Dubai at a stop on their 2025 Biniverse World Tour.
-On June 25, they won the Concert of the Year award for the Grand Biniverse and were recognized as the Recording/Streaming/Concert Perfroming Group of the Year at the 53rd Box Office Entertainment Awards.
+On June 25, they won the Concert of the Year award for the Grand Biniverse and were recognized as the Recording/Streaming/Concert Performing Group of the Year at the 53rd Box Office Entertainment Awards.

+In March 2026, Bini was named Powerhouse of the Year by Billboard Philippines, marking its third consecutive year receiving the honor from the organization.
+In April 2026, the Billboard Women in Music bestowed Bini with the Global Force Award.